kubeflow/website/content/docs/guides/gcp-e2e.md

     The container is tagged with its eventual path in Container Registry, but it hasn't been uploaded to Container Registry yet.

-    **Note:** The `--build-arg` flags in the `docker build` command are used to pass arguments into the Dockerfile, which then passes them on to the Python program.
+    **Note:** The `--build-arg` flags in the `docker build` command pass the arguments into the Dockerfile, which then passes them on to the Python program.

     If everything went well, your program is now encapsulated in a new